Household waste recycling centre (Tip)

 The Household Waste Recycling Centre (HWRC) is open from 8am until 6pm, seven days a week (with the exception of Christmas Day and New Years Day).

-- How do I access the site?
+- When can I access the tip?

 - Can I access the site on foot?

-Items that you can't take include:
+Items that you can't take on a permit include: